BelchingJalapeno/Android-GDQ-Notifier/README.md

 # Android GDQ event notifier
-> View and pick events you want to watch and get a notification when it's about to start.
+> Find GDQ events you want to watch and get notified when they are about to start.

 ![](screenshot.png)